Global Account Director, with VP-level leadership potential

 Based on this knowledge, we prioritised sectors, companies and geographies where we were most likely to identify strong potential candidates.
 For example, we avoided sectors which had been ‘stagnant’ in terms of fundamental development or lacked commercial or technological disruption.

 Within six weeks, 9 candidates with diverse backgrounds but with similar expertise and very successful track records were introduced to the client and subsequently interviewed.
 Two reached offer stage with one candidate being selected to lead one of the client’s most prestigious accounts.

-The process not only kept stakeholders updated but also offered a structure that let both parties reflect and analyse the data being collated.
-This supported thinking around candidate personalities, scenarios and expected day-to-day challenges for this leader onboarding into the business.
+The whole process not only kept stakeholders updated, but also offered a structure that let both parties reflect and analyse the data being collated.
+This supported thinking around candidate personalities, scenarios and expected day-to-day challenges for this leader on-boarding into the business.
 This, in turn, led both parties to reach the strongest sooner and ask the most important questions earlier in the process.